Viviota/LabVIEW-ORM/README.md

 The ADO.NET connection is used to support individual database interactions.
 The .NET interface used is NetStandard2.0 and the following packages are used:

+(Updated 2025.02.18)
-- PostgreSQL : npgsql v8.0.3
+- PostgreSQL : npgsql v8.0.6
 - Microsoft SQL Server : System.Data.SqlConnection (built-in)
 - SQLite : System.Data.SQLite v1.0.118
-- MySQL : MySqlConnecto v2.3.6
+- MySQL : MySqlConnecto v2.4.0
 - kdb+ : KpNet

 A Dapper Interface is also included, however that is not actively developed/supported/tested.

-Binary Dependencies are not currently included in the repository, but are included in the VIPM package.
+Binary Dependencies are not currently included in the repository, but are included in the VIPM package, and included as an artifact in releases

+It's intended that these dependencies will be migrated to a "common" VIPM package/repo in the future, because other packages depend on them.

 ## .config files
 The NetStandard2.0 dependency means that in some cases a .config XML file is required for development/deployment to make sure that dependencies are loaded correctly.